Skip to main content

 Example price of home

-Stamp duty currently paid by non-first time buyers*
+Stamp duty to be paid by non first-time buyers*

-Stamp duty to be paid by non first-time buyers from 1st April 2025*
+Stamp duty to be paid by first-time buyers*

 £120,000